ajnart/homarr-docs/docs/integrations/index.md

 :::

-## Torrent Download Clients
+## Torrent Clients

-Homarr supports a total of 3 Torrent download clients.
+Homarr supports a total of 3 Torrent clients.
 You can use them to display your torrents directly on your dashboard and see if you are leeching / seeding.

 ### Deluge